beiyingseah/odin-admin-dashboard/README.md

 # admin-dashboard

 For my 7th project for The Odin Project, I build a full dashboard design.
-For the purposes of this lesson, I lean on Grid for the majority of the layout work.
+For the purposes of this lesson, I lean on Grid for most of the layout work.

-KEY TAKEAWAYS
+KEY LEARNINGS FROM INTERMEDIATE HTML & CSS APPLIED
+- Html tag; structural pseudo-classes for implementing light/dark theme (:root); child combinator to select only child divs for setting base margin & padding settings; grid-auto-flows

 TODOs
 1. Layout: Laying down the most basic lay of the land: HTML & CSS elements for sidebar, header and main-content containers